 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 This program focuses on British history, society, politics, and culture from a variety of perspectives.
 The curriculum pays particular attention to London as a crossroads of large social and cultural dynamics, and it draws on the special resources of greater London to examine these dynamics.

 You take one core course and choose three elective courses.
 Each course is worth 5 UC quarter units.
-Note: The syllabi provided below are from 2015 and are subject to change.

 - London: Society and Space: Explore the interrelated themes of modernity, power and equality, and culture and identity while examining London as a global city.
 Subject areas: Anthropology, History, Geography